 Any sale in a traditional listing must go through the real estate agent.
 In an open listing, sellers eliminate the exclusivity clause with the sale hire agreement.

 This means the owner can find and sell the home themselves if they choose to.
-They also can hire as many real estate brokers and agents to sell the listing as possible.
+They can also hire as many real estate brokers and agents as possible to sell the listing.

 It can make a lot of sense for many buyers.
 Open listings are great for sellers who want to sell the home fast or save money on potentially selling agents’ commissions.
 However, they’re not always a good choice.
-Many real estate agents and brokerages won’t work with open listings simply because they feel like it’s a waste of time.
+Many real estate agents and brokerages won’t work with open listings simply because they feel it wastes time.

 People who want to sell their homes fast and are focused on raising awareness ASAP should consider having an open listing.
 This usually refers to emergency sell-offs from significant life events like divorce or bereavement in NYC.